Addiction Recovery In A Post-Pandemic World: 3 Things To Know

 At the beginning of your recovery, you need to get rid of addictive substances in your body.
 This process is called detox.

-While on detox from alcohol or drugs, you’ll experience intense symptoms, such as seizures, nausea, anxiety, depression, and muscle aches.
+While on detox from alcohol or other drugs, you’ll experience intense symptoms, such as seizures, nausea, anxiety, depression, and muscle aches.
 Certain medications may be given to ease withdrawal symptoms, like antidepressants.

 A Relapse Is Possible